datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@part1`
 The final case study was about analysis of refugee crisis

-What you have learned:
+In this chapter:

-- Putting it all together from previous chapters
+- Practise on skills learned from previous 3 chapters

-- Applying tips & best practise

 - Capitalise SQL keywords